tc39/notes/es7/2015-11/nov-19.md

 MM: is the producer something that calls next?
 Or something that gets next get called one.
 Lets be careful to prevent confusion

-YK: there is code that calls next, and code that recieves next.
+YK: there is code that calls next, and code that receives next.

 MM: is the object